For ages now, in-stream TV commercials were a leading advertising approach. Since the world has been quickly transitioning from

 Samsung Ads serves two groups of people: advertisers and Samsung smart TV users.
-At the beginning of the design, I worked
+At the beginning of the design process, I partnered

-diligently with marketers and UX researchers to learn the wants of advertisers and the pain points of TV users.
-We conducted extensive research,
+with marketers and UX researchers to learn the desires of advertisers and the pain points of TV users.
+We conducted extensive research

-Advertisers’ wants are straightforward.
+Advertisers’ desires are straightforward.
 They want people to see and click the ads.
-The top factors they are looking at include
+When evaluating an ad platform, they care about if

-ad targeting, ad size, ad format, etc. Beyond that, post-click is important to
+ad targeting is effective, if the ad can be seen by people frequently, if ad size is big, etc. Beyond that, post-click is important to

 present further information and encourage buying.

 On the other hand, ads are generally viewed unfavorably by people.
-I need to turn ads into an experience that people will not only
+My design challenge on this project was to create an ad experience that was

-tolerate but that they will find useful and even enjoy.
-In order to have a deeper understanding of people, I conducted two types of research:
+not merely tolerable but one that users would find useful and enjoy.
+In order to understand people's behavior and attitude, I conducted two types of research:

-TV interaction analysis: analyze TV usage data to understand how the traffic goes on TV
+TV interaction analysis: analyzing TV usage data to understand how the traffic goes on TV.

-Ad Survey: to learn people’s sentiment regarding digital ads on all platforms (web, mobile, OTT, etc.)
+Literature review: understanding people’s thoughts regarding digital ads across platforms (web, mobile, OTT, etc.).

-A key finding from the research was: people don’t hate all ads; they hate the obnoxious ads.
-For example, people don’t like pop-up ads because
+The main finding from my research was people don’t hate all ads; they hate the obnoxious ads.
+For instance, people don’t like pop-up ads because

 it disrupts what they are doing.
-People don’t like the ads that are not polished enough which make them feel irritated.
-However, people don’t mind
+Additionally, people feel irritated by ads that are not polished or look unprofessional.
+However, people have less negative

-if the ads are not annoying, somehow relevant to their interest, and not disrupting what they intend to do.
+opinions about ads that are not disrupting what they intend to do, polished and relevant to their interest.
 Also, people don’t mind if ads sponsor

 movies that are free to watch.